SECURITIES AND EXCHANGE COMMISSION

 About New Oriental

-New Oriental is the largest provider of private educational services in China offering a wide range of educational programs, services and products to a varied student population throughout China.
-New Orientals program, service and product offerings consist of K-12 after-school tutoring, test preparation, language training for adults, pre-school education, primary and secondary school education, education materials and distribution, online education, and other services.
+New Oriental is a provider of private educational services in China offering a wide range of educational programs, services and products to a varied student population throughout China.
+New Orientals program, service and product offerings mainly consist of educational services and test preparation courses, private label products and livestreaming e-commerce and other services, and overseas study consulting services.
 New Oriental is listed on NYSE (NYSE: EDU) and SEHK (9901.SEHK), respectively.
-New Orientals ADSs, each of which represents one common share.
+New Orientals ADSs, each of which represents ten common shares, are listed and traded on the NYSE.
 The Hong Kong-listed shares are fully fungible with the ADSs listed on NYSE.

 For more information about New Oriental, please visit http://www.neworiental.org/english/.

 For investor and media inquiries, please contact: